empicano/aiomqtt/README.md

 ### Note for Windows users

 Since Python 3.8, the default asyncio event loop is the `ProactorEventLoop`.
-Said loop [doesn't support the `add_reader` method](https://docs.python.org/3/library/asyncio-platforms.html#windows) that is required by _asyncio-mqtt_.
+Said loop [doesn't support the `add_reader` method](https://docs.python.org/3/library/asyncio-platforms.html#windows) that is required by asyncio-mqtt.
 Please switch to an event loop that supports the `add_reader` method such as the built-in `SelectorEventLoop`:

 ```python
 # Change to the "Selector" event loop